nickmatsnev/bie-tjv-hospital-front/README.md

 Server will be implemented in Java Spring.
 I wil use `jdk18` and `Java 17`.
 Spring Web will be used to provide RestAPI.

+#### 1.4.1.
+How to run client server app
+Simply run `java build/libs/hospital-0.0.1-SNAPSHOT.jar` in the root directory.
+If it is not there, `run gradle build`.

 #### API Endpoints:
 ##### 1. Patients:
 `GET /patients/{id}` - gets patient by id \